Dicarbonyl: 1,2-Diketones

 A distinctive feature of 1,2-diketones is the long C-C bond linking the carbonyl groups.
 This bond distance is about 1.54 Å, compared to 1.45 Å for the corresponding bond in 1,3-butadiene.
 The effect is attributed to repulsion between the partial positive charges of the carbonyl carbon atoms.

 1,2-Diketones condense with many bifunctional nucleophiles, such as urea and thiourea to give heterocycles.
-Condensation with aromatic amines gives diketimine ((RC=NAr)2).
+Condensation with aromatic amines gives diimines of the form ((RC=NAr)2), common for transition metal catalysis.
+If at least one ketone is not enolizable, then the diketone can undergo a Cannizzaro-like disproportionation in base, the benzilic acid rearrangement.

 In the cases of 1,2-cyclohexanedione and 1,2-cyclopentanedione, the enol is about 1-3 kcal/mol more stable than the diketo form.